 Energy Systems Catapult works in collaboration with academia and industry to offer expert modelling and analysis on the planning and design of future low carbon energy systems.
 We deliver insights on the costs and benefits of different choices from across the whole energy system, which supports government and industry in making the right policy and investment decisions.

-The Modelling team can offer:
+The Energy Modelling team can offer:

 - Whole System modelling and analysis – providing an understanding of energy systems from a national, regional, local and individual building level, to reveal the most cost-effective transition pathway to a smarter, lower carbon, decentralised and flexible energy system.